 I care what people think.

-You see, I primarily consider myself an artist.
+I primarily consider myself an artist.
 This comes with a weird juxtaposition of extroversion against introversion.
 On one hand, I have the need to express my ideas to the world; on the other, I really enjoy being inside my head (when all is going well in there).
 I like thinking, pondering, questioning, and creating alone.
 But again, that all needs to come out somehow.
 In the words of Sigmund Freud:

 “The artist has… an introverted disposition and has not far to go to become neurotic.”